mellissaqh/Kanban_board/README.md

 School project made in a course called Webbdevelopment 1.
+I made a Kanban table as my final project.
-I learned HTML, CSS and Javascript through this course
+I learned HTML, CSS and Javascript through this course.